 BlackRock iShares, however, sell directly to the public but rather market and trade their ETFs commission-free though Fidelity investments.
 Which is ideal if you want to buy all iShares rather than Vanguard funds, since, as this article, “Vanguard Keeps Some of It’s Cheapest Funds Out Of Reach of Fidelity Customers” points out, in its battle for market share, Vanguard won’t allow Fidelity customers access to many of its most popular offerings.

 Purchasing ETFs has one primary advantage over buying individual stocks.
 Hint: it involves how you divide those famous eggs among your proverbial baskets.
 Since purchasing an ETF containing dozens, if not hundreds of stocks, investing in an ETF will automatically diversify your investment over the purchase of one stock and you will be afforded some natural protection cushioning your investment from market volatility.

-To more fully understand the importance of this principle, spend a few minutes with this article, “Diversification: What It Is and How It Works.”
+To more fully understand the importance of this investment strategy, spend a few minutes with this article, “Diversification: What It Is and How It Works.”
 That being said, any stock market investment, even one in ETFs, is speculative and past results should never be understood to be guarantees, but rather imperfect predictors of future performance.Get $10,000 managed free for a year when you sign up for a new Wealthsimple account.
 Invest as little as a dollar and we’ll build you a personalized investment portfolio containing ETFs.